MonitorQA/ExternalApiDocs/_posts/2020-12-18-put-schedules.md

   "cycleMonthStart": 1
 }
 ```
-  - The `cycleMonthStart` property (1, 2, 3...) specifies which month within the `repeatEvery` cycle to start
+  - The `cycleMonthStart` property must be greater than 0 and specifies which month within the `repeatEvery` cycle to start (1, 2, 3...)
   - The audit always starts on the 1st day of the selected month in each cycle
   - Example: `cycleMonthStart: 1` with `repeatEvery: 3` starts on Jan 1, Apr 1, Jul 1, Oct 1
   - First period example: Schedule created on Jan 15 with `cycleMonthStart: 1` and `repeatEvery: 3` → first audit starts on Apr 1